QIWEB/QIWEB.github.io/_posts/2018-06-01-how to build your own gitlab server.md

 【Keep the service running】<br>

-nohup ./gogs web &
+nohup ./gogs web & <br>

-<h2>ok These are the things I want to talk about R U Got it ?<h2>
+# ok These are the things I want to talk about R U Got it ? have any problems plz contract licslan@sina.com

-to be continued。。。